The Witch Way: Variants

-There has been five alternative routes similar to route X43 operated in the past.
+There have been five alternative routes similar to route X43 operated in the past.
 When route X43 was diverted away from Bury in 1978, some journeys continued to serve the town.
 These were numbered 743 and were operated by Ribble Motor Services with a mixture of coaches and buses.
 Route X43's infrequent extension to Skipton was also transferred onto route 743.
 The route was withdrawn in 1985 due to a fall in passenger numbers which coincided with the rebranding of the main route as Timesaver.

 Route X53 took a different route between Burnley and Rawtenstall, via Water and Waterfoot in the upper Irwell Valley.
 In the early 1960s these journeys were 4-hourly and started/ended at Burnley.
 By the 1970s frequency had declined to a southbound morning and northbound evening peak working, but it survived to be renumbered 753 when X43 became 743.
 It was withdrawn along with the 743.

 A variation of the route operating via the Rossendale Valley between Rawtenstall and Burnley was introduced in 2002, taking the number X45.
 It was operated with route branded Volvo B10M coaches, but was cancelled after a year because of low patronage.
 In early 2002, route X43 journeys which extended beyond Manchester to the Trafford Centre were renumbered to X42 to distinguish them from the short workings.
 This pattern continued until the August 2005 rebranding, when the extension was withdrawn.
 The most recent variation was route X44, which ran until October 2011.
 It ran via Edenfield between Rawtenstall and the M66 motorway.
 This allowed commuters and shoppers to travel to/from Manchester with the service running several journeys during the day Mondays to Saturdays.
 The service was partly replaced by route X8, which ran between Burnley, Rawtenstall and Manchester via Bacup, and First Greater Manchester's route X35, which was extended from Stubbins.

 Accidents

 In November 1999, a bus travelling on the route from Manchester to Barnoldswick was involved in a crash with a car travelling in the opposite direction in Earby.
 Four passengers and the car driver suffered minor injuries.

 In September 2006, the driver of an X43 on the M60 motorway fell unconscious while the vehicle was moving.
 Irene King, a 47-year-old passenger, was able to take over control of the bus to prevent a serious accident.
 She won several awards for this action, including an award for Outstanding Bravery at the 2006 Pride of Britain Awards, a Vodafone Life Savers Award, a Royal Humane Society Testimonial on Vellum, a Chief Constable's Commendation.

-In October 2020, a blue SUV pulled out from a side in front of an X43 travelling along the A682 near Clowbridge Reservoir.
+In October 2020, a blue SUV pulled out from a side in front of an X43 travelling along the A682 near Clowbridge Reservoir in Dunnockshaw.
 Three passengers and the driver of the car suffered minor injuries.
 The driver of the bus was shaken but unhurt.
 The accident was recorded on the dashcam of a vehicle travelling in the opposite direction to the bus.